On the Secret Protection Problem in Discrete-Event Systems: Complexity of Indicator-SPP

 If $\varphi$ is satisfiable, then there is an assignment to the variables that satisfies all clauses.
 Let $V$ be the set of literals that are assigned the value 1.
 Then $|V|=n$, and since $V$ satisfies all clauses, it contains at least one literal of every clause.
 Therefore, there is a string $w\in V^{m+n}$ leading from $q_0$ to $q_{m+n}$ that violates the requirement $\ell(q_{m+n}) = n+1$, since $w$ contains at most $|V|=n$ different events.
+Thus, $\mathcal P$ is not indicator-valid.

-On the other hand, we assume that $\mathcal P$ is not $\chi$-valid, and consider a string $w$ over $\mathcal P$ from $q_0$ to $q_{m+n}$ that violates $\chi$-validity.
+On the other hand, we assume that $\mathcal P$ is not indicator-valid, and consider a string $w$ over $\mathcal P$ from $q_0$ to $q_{m+n}$ that violates indicator-validity.
 Since $w$ leads through the states corresponding to the sets $C_{x}=\{x,x'\}$, for every $x\in X$, the string $w$ contains at least $n$ different events.
 These events correspond to the literals of $n$ different variables.
-Since $w$ violates $\chi$-validity, it contains exactly $n$ distinct events.
-However, these events must define a satisfying assignment for $\varphi$, because the string $w$ also goes through all the states that correspond to the clauses $C_1,\dots,C_m$, and hence the $i$th event of $w$ satisfies the clause $C_i$. \end{proof}
+Since $w$ violates indicator-validity, it contains exactly $n$ distinct events.
+However, these events must define a satisfying assignment for $\varphi$, because the string $w$ also goes through all the states that correspond to the clauses $C_1,\dots,C_m$, and hence the $i$th event of $w$ satisfies the clause $C_i$.
+Hence, $\varphi$ is satisfiable. \end{proof}

+Recall that the class $\Sigma_2^P$ consists of problems that can be expressed as \( L = \{w \mid \exists x \ \forall y \ R(w, x, y)\}, \) where $R$ is a polynomial-time computable predicate.
+Intuitively, a language $L$ is in $\Sigma_2^P$ if there is a polynomial-time verifier that, given a guessed string $x$, can query an \NP oracle to verify that a condition over $y$ holds.
+An oracle Turing machine is a polynomial-time machine that can make queries to another decision problem (the \emph{oracle}) and receive instantaneous answers.
+A nondeterministic polynomial-time machine with access to an $\NP$ (or $\coNP$) oracle, denoted by $\NP^{\NP}$ (or $\NP^{\coNP}$), captures the computational power of $\Sigma_2^P$.
+We make use of this characterization in the proof of the main result of this section.